Toxicology and Risk Assessment MSc

 Students learn elements of dose-response modelling and are introduced to how to select data, and appropriate dose-response models according to categories of toxicological response (quantal, continuous, count data, ordinal categorical measures).
 The concept of statistical power and its implications for study design in terms of dose group size are covered, as well as the use of estimates of low doses (no-observed-adverse-effect levels, benchmark doses) for deriving health-based guidance values such as acceptable daily intakes and their ecotoxicological equivalents (predicted no-effect-concentrations).

-This module is delivered in the autumn term as a block module in five consecutive days (15 credits).
+This module is delivered in the autumn term as a block module for two days/week over three weeks (15 credits).

 Current Practice in Chemical Risk Assessment